 Ethos & Mission

-Educate Together is the representative organisation for primary & secondary multi-denominational schools in Ireland.
+Educate Together is the representative organisation for primary & secondary equality-based schools in Ireland.
 It is an independent NGO that runs and supports schools that guarantee equality of access and esteem to children “irrespective of their social, cultural or religious background”.
 Educate Together schools are learner centred in their approach to education and are run as participatory democracies, with respectful partnership between parents, pupils and teachers.
 The Educate Together national office is working towards an Ireland in which all people have access to an excellent education that is inclusive of all, irrespective of belief system, ethnicity, class, culture, gender, language, sexuality, family background and ability.

 For more information on Educate Together’s primary schools, visit: http://www.

 Educate Together schools teach the Learn Together Ethical Education Curriculum, rather than the religious instruction programmes taught in denominational schools.
 This curriculum has four strands:

 - Moral and Spiritual: children learn about feelings and values, the development of conscience, choices and consequences, stillness and meditation.

 - Equality and Justice: children learn about wants and needs, rights and responsibilities; the promotion of equality and the nature of democracy locally (student councils are encouraged), nationally and globally.

 - Belief Systems: children learn about the rites and ceremonies, celebrations, key figure and beliefs and values of the six main world religions: Islam, Christianity, Hinduism, Buddhism, Judaism and Sikhism.
 Schools also address Atheism, Agnosticism and Humanism.